 The program is open to students in high school.
 Students must be 10th-, 11th- and 12th-graders and volunteers from high school will need to have the support of their counselors.

 Those interested in becoming a Student Ambassador must apply online.
-Ambassadors will serve a six-month term (from Dec.18-June 24).
+Ambassadors will serve an eight-month term (from mid-October-June).
 Those selected must attend a training session.
 Two students will be selected from each of the five schools serving Rockville.